19+ Must Have Items for Traveling With a Baby

 Travel Cot/Bassinet

-After considering how you’re going to get your baby around you’ll probably be thinking about where they’re going to sleep.
-There are SO MANY OPTIONS.
-You can always avoid having to take anything with you by booking accommodation that has travel cots available, but we haven’t been that impressed so far by what they’ve offered so we’ve usually taken our own Chicco Next to Me, since it folds up into a carry bag to go in the back of the car.
+You can always avoid having to take anything with you by booking accommodation that has travel cots available, but we haven’t been that impressed so far by what they’ve offered, especially in the UK where they usually don’t even come with a mattress.

-For plane travel, I initially struggled with finding something suitable for Baby B when we went to New Zealand because he wasn’t quite 3 months old yet and many of the travel cots weren’t really suitable for a baby that small, but a lot of the bassinet options seemed impractical to travel with (even though they were meant to be for travel!) or crazy expensive for something we might not use a lot.
+For plane travel, I initially struggled with finding something suitable for Baby B when we went to New Zealand because he wasn’t quite three months old yet, and many of the travel cots weren’t really suitable for a baby that small, but a lot of the bassinet options seemed impractical to travel with (even though they were meant to be for travel!) or crazy expensive for something we might not use a lot.

-In the end, we used a combination of a Koodi pop-up travel bassinet and a travel cot borrowed from a friend.
 The Koodi is awesome in that it folds up super small.
-The “mattress” in it is pretty thin, however, so I’d recommend getting the extra blow up one to go with it.
-You can also get a bigger Koodi for older babies that looks great too.
+The “mattress” in it is pretty thin, however, so I’d recommend getting the extra blow-up one to go with it.

-Again, travel cots don’t seem to have very good mattresses, so we’ve had to consider this carefully, as well as what folds up well and isn’t too heavy for plane travel.
-A lot of airlines only give you 2 baby items so if you want to take a pram, carseat, and a cot then you’ll need one of them to fit in your ordinary luggage allowance and not be too heavy!
-Something like the Baby Bjorn Travel Cot fits that criteria, or the Phil & Teds Traveller
+A lot of airlines only give you two baby items, so if you want to take a pram, car seat, and a cot, then you’ll need one of them to fit in your ordinary luggage allowance and not be too heavy!

 Portable Blackout Curtain

-Getting Baby B to sleep has been a mission at times, and if you’re anything like us then a dark room is crucial!
-After a day exploring the last thing you need is a bad night’s sleep because your accommodation only has blinds or flimsy curtains.
-A portable blackout curtain won’t cover every window, but it will give you a fighting chance of some precious hours of rest.
-The one we travel with can be adapted to different sizes and uses suckers to stick to the surface and it folds up pretty small.
+The one we travel with can be adapted to different sizes and uses suckers to stick to the surface, and it folds up pretty small.
 There are plenty on the market, and you don’t have to spend a fortune.

 Nightlight

-The irony of needing a blackout curtain can be that you also need a nightlight!
-Switching on the overhead light to change the baby or to find your way in a strange room can mean instant wide-eyed awake time!
-Not ideal at 4 am.
-We have used a few now, some that are light-sensitive plugins and also the Vava, which is portable with a range of touch-sensitive settings and seems to last FOREVER after charging.
+We have used a few now, some of which are light-sensitive plugins and also the Vava, which is portable with a range of touch-sensitive settings and seems to last FOREVER after charging.

 Baby Feeding Items